 Teaching and Learning

-As an Aided School with a firm Christian foundation, class teaching focuses, for the majority of time, on teaching Christianity.
-This endeavours to support the school’s Christian vision for each child to grow in their faith.
+As an Aided School with a firm Christian foundation, RE is taught with a strong Christian focus in EYFS and KS1.
+This endeavours to support the school’s Christian vision for each child to grow in their faith and builds a foundation on which to develop religious literacy.
 We use the resource ‘Understanding Christianity’ which supports understanding in core theological areas; Creation, The Fall, People of God, Prophecy and Wisdom, Kingdom of God, Incarnation, Gospel, Salvation.
 It uses the Bible to introduce key ideas and how these then impact everyday Christian life.

 Children also have the opportunity to explore and evaluate their own views on other world religions and beliefs, such as humanism, by exploring the key beliefs of each and how these impact on a believer’s life.
 Each topic is enquiry based and sets out a question which is then answered over a sequence of lessons.
 We review the question again at the end of the unit, to evaluate learning and reflect on what has been taught.

 We use a flexible approach to assessment and assess knowledge and the skills needed to engage with and apply the concepts taught.
 Where possible we make connections between the religions, and support the children to identify these links too.
-Assessment can be recorded in individual books and in the collective class learning journey.
+Assessment can be recorded in individual books and in the collective class learning journey and may have a creative focus.